BCDevOps/openshift-wiki/docs/OCP/RequestUserAccess.md

 ## Access Removal Request

-When an individual no longer requires access to a project on the OpenShift platform, it is the responsibility of the associated product owner or a project admin to remove the user from the project and notify the DevOps platform team via a post in the #devops-requests channel of the Pathfinder Rocket.Chat.
-(URL: https://chat.pathfinder.gov.bc.ca).
+When an individual no longer requires access to a project on the OpenShift platform, it is the responsibility of the associated product owner or a project admin to remove the user from the project and notify the DevOps platform team at [DevOps Request Repo](https://github.com/bcgov/devops-request-records).

 The request should include: